 Normandy is known for being pretty flat.
 Lower Normandy is known for this in particular.
 There are of course hills and miles of fields, but the general topography is pretty flat.
 Why am I telling you this?
 It happens that I live near two of the only waterfalls in Normandy!
-These two waterfalls are aptlyContinue reading “La Petite Cascade Mortain
+These two waterfalls are aptlyContinue reading “La Petite Cascade Mortain”

-Now that restrictions have started to wane and normality is starting to return to Europe, I took the opportunity to take my new car out on the road and drive down to the friend’s place in Burgundy.
-I’ve been familiarising myself with the local townsContinue reading “5 Days in Bourgogne
+Now that restrictions have started to wane and normality is starting to return to Europe, I took the opportunity to take my new car out on the road and drive down to a friend’s place in Burgundy.
+A change of scenery for my 5 Days in Bourgogne.
+I’ve been familiarising myself with the local townsContinue reading “5 Days in Bourgogne”

 Since my long review last year I have definitely gone on to read more books and my count for 2020 is well over 30 now and well I’d like to share some of the smaller authors on separate posts.
-(Please go check them out on social media!) *** The Thriller genre is usually characterised andContinue reading “Book Review: Midnight Vigilante
+(Please go check them out on social media!) *** The Thriller genre is usually characterised andContinue reading “Book Review: Midnight Vigilante”

 Adobe products can be intimidating, but fear not, I have curated a super easy guide on the basics of lightroom so you don’t have to struggle anymore!

 Normally I do not mix work with politics, but living in Normandy means I am surrounded by history from ancient to modern, and it would be wrong of me to not share!
-So today’s post may get a bit political and topical so please remember the opinions viewed are my own and all facts willContinue reading “D-Day Why Do We Remember?
+So today’s post may get a bit political and topical so please remember the opinions viewed are my own and all facts willContinue reading “D-Day Why Do We Remember?”